Hopewell, Chester County, Pennsylvania

-Hopewell is an unincorporated community and former American borough which is located in Chester County, Pennsylvania, United States.
+Hopewell is an unincorporated community and former borough which is located in Chester County, Pennsylvania, United States.

 This Pennsylvania village was incorporated as a borough on 2 May 1853.
 After declining in the late 1800s, it was reabsorbed into East Nottingham and Lower Oxford townships in 1914.

 It lies at an elevation of 344 feet (105 m) and is also the location of the Hopewell Historic District.